‹ Back to The Vine

 Setting aside funds to invest in the continued growth of your business is an excellent example of how sub-accounts can help you transform and scale your company.
 Many times, it can be difficult to invest money back in your business without having a plan in place or saving with that goal in mind.
 A dedicated sub-account for growth-related investments can be a good way to ensure that you allocate these funds right away so as not to dip into them for everyday expenses.

 No matter how well your business may be doing, there will always be unavoidable, and sometimes costly, bumps in the road.
 Using a sub-account, you can plan for the unforeseen.
 Set aside money regularly to provide yourself with a safety net to cover the challenges that will inevitably come your way.
 Having this money set aside will give you peace of mind and help you learn to operate and plan for your business while accounting for that allocation on a monthly or recurring basis.
-In the end, it could be the difference between failure and success for your company.
+Plus, your emergency fund can still earn interest.
+In the end, building some kind of savings could be the difference between failure and success for your company.

 Organization is simple in theory but not as easy to initiate and maintain.
 Sub-accounts for business checking are a great way for business owners to organize business expenses and manage money better, which in turn sets you up for success.